 A final benefit of the L visa is that it is a good stepping stone to permanent residency.
 It is a dual intent visa, meaning that you can obtain a nonimmigrant L visa even if you intend to later seek a green card.
 It is not considered fraud to seek permanent residency with this visa.
 Thus, if it is the ultimate goal of a foreign national to live permanently in the United States, they are allowed to make arrangements working towards this while holding a visa.

 Applying for a work visa in the United States can be a complicated process, and you may want an experienced immigration attorney on your side.
 At Serving Immigrants, Inc., we have the experience and the knowledge to guide you through the application process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.